UU-Hydro/PCR-GLOBWB_documentation/docs/user_guide/configure.md

 # How to configure

 PCR-GLOBWB requires a [YAML](https://yaml.org/) configuration file to run.
 The configuration file details, for example, the simulation period, the location of the inputs and the location where the outputs should be stored.
-Here we provide a short guide to the configuration file, including some examples. *Note that a detailed description of all model inputs and outputs is given in the [inputs section](../inputs.md) and [outputs section](../outputs.md) respectively*
+Here we provide a short guide to the configuration file, including some examples. *Note that a detailed description of all model inputs and outputs is given in the [input description section](../input_description) and [output description section](../output_description) respectively*

 ## Structure